 2. Completion of at least two additional Law & Technology courses.

 3. A writing component, fulfilled by researching and writing a 15 to 20 page research memorandum addressing a compelling issue in law and technology.
-Students can submit a paper written for another course at Berkeley Law, including a LAW 299 individual research‐and‐writing project.
+To meet this requirement, students should submit a paper written for a course at Berkeley Law, including a LAW 299 individual research-and-writing project.